nginxinc/nginx-controller-lab/docs/class1/module3/lab2.rst

    |image8|

    ..
 NOTE::
-      The previous views allow for DevOps/Developers to quickly make WAF insights.
+      The previous views allow for DevOps/Developers to quickly generate insights about application security considerations.

 #.
 Scroll down and explore the "WAF suspicious vs Normal Traffic" graph.
    This view allows an operator to quickly see spikes in suspicious traffic over the selected time interval.